layilin/SP23-33852/_paginated/sc-page057.md

 > VER.
 75. *teeth-fil'd Ibbos*\] Or *Ebbos*, as they are more commonly called, are a numerous nation.
 Many of them have their teeth filed, and blackened in an extraordinary manner.
 They make good slaves when bought young; but are, in ge-

-[^f57n1]: Mangroves are trees of the genus *Rhizophora*, which contains well over a hundred species, most native to the Old World but some native to the New.
+[^f57n1]: Guayaquil refers to a gulf and river in Ecuador leading to the city of Guayaquil.
+The modern name of the river is the Rio Guayas.
+Mangroves are trees of the genus *Rhizophora*, which contains well over a hundred species, most native to the Old World but some native to the New.
 Mangroves can thrive in soils of varying levels of salinity and have colonized tropical and subtropical coastlines to form forests and thickets there.

-[^f57n2]: Gulf and river in Ecuador leading to the city of Guayaquil.
-The modern name of the river is the Rio Guayas.

-[^f57n3]: The American black vulture (*Coragyps atratus*), whose native range includes North, Central, and South America.
+[^f57n2]: The American black vulture (*Coragyps atratus*), whose native range includes North, Central, and South America.

-[^f57n4]: The American alligator, *Alligator mississippiensis*.
+[^f57n3]: The American alligator, *Alligator mississippiensis*.

-[^f57n5]: Igbo (also Ibo) refers to an ethnic and linguistic group in the Bight of Biafra (now Bight of Bonny) in southern Nigeria.
+[^f57n4]: Igbo (also Ibo) refers to an ethnic and linguistic group in the Bight of Biafra (now Bight of Bonny) in southern Nigeria.
 The Bight of Biafra was a major slave-trading region in the sixteenth through nineteenth centuries, and Igbo came to be a name designation used by slavers and planters.
 Although he was not Grainger's contemporary, Olaudah Equiano was a person of Igbo origin.

 ---